-Our program began in 1987 under the auspices of the founding chairman Dr. David W. Cahill (http://health.usf.edu/medicine/neurosurgery/education/cahill_spine.html).
+The Department of Neurosurgery and Brain Repair at the University of South Florida sponsors a fully ACGME accredited residency training program in neurological surgery.
+Our program began in 1987 under the auspices of the founding chairman Dr. David W. Cahill.
 Dr. Cahill set the precedence to the quality resident education and patient care for which this program provides.
-We accept two residents annually for a total of 14 residents whose educational curriculum involves rotations through our four affiliated sites as part of their training, which include neuro-oncology, pediatric neurosurgery, and specific individualized medical care to our military veterans.
+We accept two residents annually, for a total of fourteen residents, whose educational curriculum involves rotations through our five affiliated sites as part of their training.

 The mission of the Neurological Surgery Residency Training Program at the University of South Florida is to produce highly competent and technically skilled surgeons, capable of treating a wide spectrum of disorders affecting the central and peripheral nervous system.
 In conjunction with USF Morsani College of Medicine, we strive to create a scholarly environment that fosters excellence in the lifelong goals of education, research activity, and compassionate patient care.
 Residents will finish their training with a strong foundation of knowledge and skill in all neurosurgical sub-competencies, prepared to enter independent practice or pursue further focused fellowship training, and ultimately go on to become board certified members of the healthcare community.

 - Produce competent and independent practicing neurosurgeons capable of providing comprehensive care for patients in both inpatient and outpatient settings.

 - Train and prepare residents to be competitive applicants for advanced fellowships and/or independent practice.